International Six Days Enduro

-History

 The ISDT was first held in 1913 at Carlisle, England.
 It has occurred annually, apart from interruptions due to World War I and World War II, at various locations throughout the world.
 The early events were a true test of machine, rider skill and reliability.
 Held on the 'roads' of that era, today most of the routes are truly 'off-road'.
 Originally titled the International Six Days Trial, in 1981 the FIM decided to update the name to International Six Days Enduro, the name Enduro having been devised by the Americans and popularised by many motorcycle manufacturers also greater reflected the change in the event from a trial to more akin to a rally featuring skills more associated with cross country motocross.

 The sport has been associated with many great motorcyclists before its 100th anniversary in 2013; this also includes women such as 1920s-30s star Marjorie Cottle.
 Up until 1973 the contest was always held in Europe.
 In 1973 it went outside continent for the first time, to the United States.
 Since then it has been outside Europe more frequently: twice in Australia (1992 and 1998), once more in the United States (1994), Brazil (2003), New Zealand in 2006, Chile in 2007 and 2018, and Mexico in 2010.
 The 2014 event was held from the 3 to 8 of November in San Juan, Argentina.

 The event has attracted national teams from as many as 32 countries in recent years.
 Over its long history the rules and conditions have changed to keep in step with the developments in the sport, but it remains a supreme test of rider and machine.
 Over the six days and upwards of 1250 miles a rider must contend with strict rules about time allowances and restrictions on mechanical replacements, carrying out their own motorcycle repairs.
 The ISDE can attract entries of more than 500 riders, together with thousands of support crew and spectators.
 This has a major impact on tourist income for the venue in which it is based each year.
 For 2013, the 100th anniversary of the holding of the first ISDT, the FIM announced that there were a record number of pre-entry requests of 820 covering 35 nations from across the Globe with 600 entries being allowed to compete.